LucasRohr/LucasRohr/README.md

 ### :robot: Lucas Rohr Carreño

 Hi!
 I'm a person who wants to learn and share more knowledge with people around me!<br>
-Working on to be a better programmer and human bein each day :)
+Working on to be a better programmer and human being each day :)

 <div>
   <a href="https://github.com/LucasRohr">